Historic plane crashes at West Virginia air show

 Bt Steven Allen Adams

-MARTINSBURG, W., Virginia A World War II-era plane crashed in a fireball on Saturday at a West Virginia air show, killing the pilot, officials said, a day after another vintage plane crashed at a Nevada show, killing nine people and injuring more than 50 others.
+MARTINSBURG, W., Virginia A vintage military plane crashed in a fireball on Saturday at a West Virginia air show, killing the pilot, officials said, a day after a World War II fighter plane crashed at a Nevada show, killing nine people and injuring more than 50 others.

 The T-28 aircraft crashed at about 2:40 p.m. during an acrobatic demonstration at the 2011 Thunder Over the Blue Ridge Open House & Air Show in Martinsburg, said the West Virginia Air National Guard.